See videos about Always Lost: A Meditation on War:

 He approached English professor Marilee Swirczek and they envisioned an art/humanities exhibition that would personalize the wars--Operation Enduring Freedom and Operation Iraqi Freedom--through poems, prose and photographs.
 English instructor and retired Marine Major Kevin Burns selected the name for the exhibition from an observation by American writer Gertrude Stein: "War is never fatal but always lost.
 Always lost."

-The heart of Always Lost is the Wall of the Dead: individual photographs with names of the more than 6,500 U.S. military war casualties in Iraq and Afghanistan since Sept.
+The heart of Always Lost is the Wall of the Dead: individual photographs with names of the nearly 7,000 U.S. military war casualties in Iraq and Afghanistan since Sept.
 11, 2001.
-The Always Lost project team is committed to keeping the Wall of the Dead current in honor of those who gave their lives and those who made it home.
+Throughout its years of travel, the Always Lost project team was committed to keeping the Wall of the Dead current in honor of those who gave their lives and those who made it home.

 Always Lost includes the 2004 Pulitzer Prize-winning Iraq War combat photographs by David Leeson and Cheryl Diaz Meyer (courtesy of The Dallas Morning News) with literary work by Professor Swirczek's creative writing classes, veterans and their families, the Lone Mountain Writers group, and other Northern Nevada writers.
-Three Western Nevada College student-veterans are profiled through photographs and interviews to represent the thousands of men and women returning from Iraq and Afghanistan.
-The story and poetry of SPC Noah Pierce, who took his own life after serving two tours in Iraq, represent the thousands of veteran suicides.
+Three Western Nevada College student-veterans were profiled through photographs and interviews to represent the thousands of men and women returning from Iraq and Afghanistan.
+Army SPC Noah C. Pierce, who died by suicide after serving two combat tours in Iraq, represents the tragedy of military suicides through his personal story and original poetry.

-Always Lost: A Meditation on War has been used for veterans outreach across the nation.
-The Nevada Department of Veterans Services, in an effort to bridge the chasm between the civilian and military populations in Nevada, sponsored a two-year statewide tour of the exhibition as part of Nevada’s Sesquicentennial celebration.
+Always Lost: A Meditation on War was included in veterans outreach efforts across the nation.
+The Nevada Department of Veterans Services, with an intention to bridge the chasm between the civilian and military populations in Nevada, sponsored a two-year statewide tour of the exhibition as part of Nevada’s Sesquicentennial celebration.
 The Minnesota Humanities Center hosted 16-venue tour of Always Lost as a springboard for their statewide “Veterans’ Voices” program, which draws upon the power of the humanities to call attention to the stories and contributions of veterans.
 The Marin County Free Library displayed Always Lost as part of California’s statewide “Library Outreach to Veterans” program.

-Always Lost has evolved into a powerful meditation on the effect of war on each of us.
-It creates a sacred space in which to contemplate the personal costs and collective sacrifice of these particular conflicts, and consequently, of all wars.
-In the meantime, casualties continue to mount, and the Wall of the Dead continues to grow.
+Always Lost evolved into a powerful meditation on the effect of war on each of us.
+It created a sacred space in which to contemplate the personal costs and collective sacrifice of Operations Enduring Freedom and Iraqi Freedom, and consequently, of all wars.

-Always Lost: A Meditation on War is funded and maintained in part by grants and donations.
-To make a financial contribution, contact the Western Nevada College Foundation at 775.445.3240 or www.wnc.edu/foundation.
+The Always Lost: A Meditation on War traveling exhibition concluded on July 29, 2016.
+Western Nevada College is hopeful that a permanent home will be found for Always Lost in the coming months.
+To make a financial contribution toward this effort, please contact the Western Nevada College Foundation at 775.445.3240 or www.wnc.edu/foundation.

 Friends of the Project: